How to set up a family office in Singapore

 Two entities are typically required:

 1. The fund vehicle — Singapore-incorporated Pte.
-Ltd. (or a VCC for sub-fund flexibility).
+Ltd., or — now the default for new setups — a VCC for sub-fund flexibility and statutory ring-fencing.
 Holds the investable assets.
 Beneficially owned by the family.

 2. The fund management company (FMC) — separately incorporated.
-Holds the MAS Capital Markets Services Licence.
+Holds the MAS Capital Markets Services Licence (MFOs) or relies on the SFO class exemption.
 Employs the investment professionals.
 Manages the fund vehicle under contract.

 Both entities require: at least one Singapore-resident director, a registered office address, a company secretary, an auditor (for fund vehicles above SGD 10M revenue).

-Step 4 — MAS application (8–12 weeks for MFO + tax incentive)
+Step 4 — MAS application (8–12 weeks for the tax incentive)

 • CMSL application (MFOs only) — MAS reviews the fund management company's business plan, key personnel, compliance framework.
 Typical timeline 12–16 weeks.